 He has an MPA with a Certificate in Non-Profit Management from the Evans School at the University of Washington and a BA in Sociology from Amherst College.
 He has been to every movie theater in San Francisco.

-Kelly invokes her passion for all things numbers as EFF's Finance Director.
+Kelly invokes her passion for all things numbers as EFF's Chief Financial Officer.
 Prior to joining the staff, she was a frequent volunteer at EFF events while honing her finance and accounting skills at a large public accounting firm.
 When her head is not buried deep in spreadsheets, she enjoys puzzles and games of most varieties, and attends local sporting events.

 Cara focuses on trademark, copyright, and free speech issues as a staff attorney on EFF's intellectual property team.
 She also works on EFF's Coders' Rights Project, assisting programmers, developers, and researchers who are helping to build a safer future for us all.
 Cara came to EFF from O'Melveny & Myers LLP, where her practice focused on trademark litigation and counseling.
 As a law student, Cara worked on First and Fourth Amendment issues at the American Civil Liberties Union’s Speech, Privacy, and Technology Project, the New York Civil Liberties Union, and the Foundation for Individual Rights in Education, and she was awarded a fellowship in the Arthur Garfield Hays Civil Liberties Program at NYU School of Law.
 Cara holds a J.D. from New York University and a B.A. in linguistics from Northwestern University.